 When not slandering the reputations of newborns and eschewing the very notion that having “just one baby” is indeed easy (WTH, Mom?!) she enjoys eating raw cookie dough, pretty much anything on Bravo, pretending to be asleep so her husband gets up to fix the child breakfast, going down a Pinterest rabbit hole, painting things gray, ankle booties, coming home and taking off her bra, quoting Mommie Dearest, the idea of a garden, being the oldest mom at daycare, and writing books with very long titles.
 In fact, she is at work on another book with a very long title.
 Sadly it does not include a dungeon or a dragon but it does include a toddler and several euphemisms for “lady parts.”
 (TMI?
 Just wait.)

-She lives in Seattle with an alpha cat named Zelda, a smelly dog named Puppy, a very patient man who either doesn’t read her blog or has a really good sense of humor, and a genius* child who loves big butts and cannot lie.
+She lives in Seattle with a smelly dog named Puppy, various foster dogs, a very patient man who either doesn’t read her blog or has a really good sense of humor, and a genius* child who loves big butts and cannot lie.
 He continues to provide his proud mother with endless fodder.
 At least until he gets a lawyer.

 *According to 3 out of 4 grandparents

 Want the highlights?
 According to sound scientific research, these are some of the most popular blog posts.
 Read them now before my son issues a cease and desist:

 Follow me at Two_Old_Moms.
 We’re old.
 We’re easy to follow.